 Money Smart Week

 Created by the Federal Reserve Bank of Chicago in 2002, Money Smart Week® is a public awareness campaign designed to help consumers better manage their personal finances.
 This is achieved through the collaboration and coordinated effort of hundreds of organizations across the country.
 Programming is offered to all demographics and income levels and covers all facets of personal finance.
-Money Smart Week is set for April 10-17 2021 – 100% virtual.
-For more details, go to: moneysmartweek.org.
+Money Smart Week is set for April 9-16, 2022 and will be 100% virtual.
+For more details, visit: moneysmartweek.org.

 You can buy a score online from one of the three major Credit Reporting Bureaus — Equifax, Experian or TransUnion.
 While you are legally allowed one free credit report from each bureau every 12 months, the bureaus do not have to provide a free credit score.